LifeboatLLC/DataFormats-VOLs/vol-geotiff/doc/mapping.md

 Similarly, GeoTIFF images with RGBA color data (4 samples per pixel) are represented in HDF5 as three-dimensional datasets with shape `[height, width, 4]`, where the third dimension distinguishes among the four color channels (red, green, blue, alpha).

+#### Planar Configuration Limitations

+The VOL connector **only supports PLANARCONFIG_CONTIG** (interleaved pixel data).
+Images with PLANARCONFIG_SEPARATE (where RGB channels are stored as separate planes) are not supported and will fail to open.
+This is a design limitation as the connector expects all color channels for a pixel to be stored contiguously in memory.

+#### Photometric Interpretation Limitations

+The VOL connector supports the following photometric interpretations:
+- **PHOTOMETRIC_MINISBLACK**: Grayscale images where 0 is black
+- **PHOTOMETRIC_MINISWHITE**: Grayscale images where 0 is white
+- **PHOTOMETRIC_RGB**: RGB color images

+Unsupported photometric interpretations include:
+- PHOTOMETRIC_PALETTE (indexed/palette color)
+- PHOTOMETRIC_CIELAB (CIE L\*a\*b\* color space)
+- PHOTOMETRIC_YCBCR (YCbCr color space)
+- Other specialized color spaces

+#### Data Type Limitations

+The VOL connector supports integer data types (8, 16, 32, and 64-bit signed and unsigned).
+Floating-point sample formats and complex data types are not currently supported.

 ### Multi-Resolution Images

 TIFF and GeoTIFF files may contain multiple resolution levels (also called "overviews" or "image pyramids") stored as separate TIFF directories.
 The GeoTIFF VOL connector treats each TIFF directory as an independent HDF5 dataset with no special handling for multi-resolution relationships.